beecupbe/ae2uel_extended/README.md

 - ME drive that can store up to 30 cells.

--  And also, now dense cables, P2P ME tunnels and controllers can transmit up to 256 channels:
+-  Dense cables, P2P ME tunnels and controllers now can transmit up to 256 channels:

 ![4](https://github.com/beecupbe/ae2uel_extended/assets/115642276/97ebf4a0-b436-456c-a6a0-e31d997c60cb)

+- And more other things!

 It is recommended to use this mod together with AE2 Stuff: Extended!: https://github.com/beecupbe/ae2stuff_extended